dpatti/js-primer/problems.md

 ## 5. Group by groups

-This is a slight modification of our last question.
+This is a slight modification of our last problem.
 We still take an array and a function that gives us a group, but this time, we don't want to count the number of elements in that group, we want to list them.
 Write a function `groupBy(arr, fn)` that returns an object where each key is a group and each value is an array of elements belonging to that group.
+If the grouper function returns `undefined`, the element should be skipped.

 ```js
 var parity = function(i) {